Disjoinable Lagrangian tori and semisimple symplectic cohomology: Basic structures

 Lemma \ref{lemma:pair-of-pants} together with an a priori energy estimate similar to (\ref{eq:estimate}) guarantees that the pair-of-pants product

 can be defined, where the weights are chosen so that $w_1+w_\infty=w_0$ and

 Passing to direct limits we get a product on $\mathit{SH}^\ast(M)$, which makes it an algebra over $\mathbb{K}$.

-For the purpose of defining open-closed string maps, we remark that using the telescope construction $\cite{as}$, the direct limit can be taken on the chain level, which yields a complex computing $\mathit{SH}^\ast(M)$:
+When $M$ is monotone, for the purpose of defining open-closed string maps, we remark that using the telescope construction ($\cite{as}$, Section 2), the direct limit can be taken on the chain level, which yields a complex computing $\mathit{SH}^\ast(M)$:

 where $\mathbf{q}$ is a formal variable and the differential is given by